Big Island, Hawaii

 The bay is one of the best places to go snorkeling on the Big Island.
 Most people book snorkeling tours by boat, but for the more adventurous, you can also rent a kayak and explore on your own.

-Anna & I rented a two-person kayak from Kona Boys and spent the morning swimming with tropical fish.
+Anna & I rented a two-person kayak from Kona Boys (we had a rental car) and spent the morning swimming with tropical fish.

 Dolphin Spotting In The Bay